alekthegenius/Honor-Society-Website/README.md

           -- lib                  <- Folder containing the assets and components used by each page.
               -- index.ts              <- File containing instructions on how to use this folder.
               -- assets                <- Folder containing all of the project's assets that are imported by each Svelte file.
-              -- components            <- Folder containing a collection of small Svelte scripts known as components that serve basic functions, like displaying an event, which are imported by the Page files.
+              -- components            <- Folder containing a collection of small Svelte files that you can think of as HTML elements, like the pink event card, which are imported by the Page files.
               -- events                <- Folder containing markdown files for each event that you want to be on the website.
 I have a script that goes through each markdown file in this folder, gets the title, date, time, and location, and displays it as a JavaScript array.
           -- routes               <- This is where the real magic happens.
-This contains the main layout file (+layout.svelte), each Svelte file (+page.svelte) for every page, as well as TypeScript (JavaScript) files for each page (+page.server.ts).
+This contains the main layout file (+layout.svelte), each Svelte page (+page.svelte), as well as TypeScript (JavaScript) files for each page (+page.server.ts).
               -- +error.svelte         <- A page that is shown when using server-side rendering and the server runs into an error, or a page can't be displayed.
               -- +layout.svelte        <- This is what gets directly rendered by the app.html file.
 This includes the header, footer, and every sub-page gets rendered through this.
               -- +layout.ts            <- This file contains settings for how the website should be rendered.
 Like, should it use trailing slashes, etc...
               -- +page.svelte          <- This is the main page that appears when you go to /honors/ -- +page.server.ts       <- This is the server code for the main page.
 All it does is go through the markdown files in the events folder and return a list of events to be displayed on the main page.
                   -- apply/+page.svelte    <- The Svelte page that is displayed at /honors/apply
                   -- events/+page.svelte   <- The Svelte page that is displayed at /honors/events
                   -- photos/+page.svelte   <- The Svelte page that is displayed at /honors/photos
                   -- team/+page.svelte     <- The Svelte page that is displayed at /honors/team

 Note: To create a new page, all you have to do is create a new folder in routes and add a +page.svelte file inside of it.
 ```

+## Thats too much stuff, just tell me which files have the website

+- Inside the `src/routes` you will see one +page.svelte in each of the sub-folders.
+That is the Svelte code for each page.

+Remember, all a Svelte file is is you have JavaScript at the top, your HTML code in the middle, and CSS code at the bottom.
+Now I use TypeScript and SASS, but it's exactly the same.

+- Inside of `src/lib/components` are a collection of Svelte files that I import into the pages, like the requirements table, etc...
+- Lastly, there's the `+layout.svelte` file, where I have the header, which stays at the top of the website, and has links to go to the Faith website.
+The `{@render children?.()}` just means it will render each page in the area.
+Lastly, the `+layout.svelte` also has a footer which I imported from my Svelte component folder.

+Hopefully that all makes sense and you get an idea of how to make changes.

 ## Web Server Structure
-Here is what your `/honors` folder on the web server should look like once you compile the project and copy the files from the build folder:
+Here is what your `/honors` folder on the web server should look like once you compile the project and copy the files from the `build` folder:

 ### Default (With trailing slashes set to always):